dr-joe-wirth/primerForge/paper/paper.md

 |SARS-CoV-2|SARS-CoV-2 isolate human/USA/MA_MGH_00257/2020|MT520479|ingroup|
 |SARS-CoV-2|SARS-CoV-2 isolate Wuhan-Hu-1|NC_045512|outgroup|

-Table:\label{tab:comparisons} Comparing `swga2` to `primerForge`
+Table: Comparing `swga2` to `primerForge` using `isPcr`.
-\su{1}The number of primer pairs identified by the program
+\su{1}The number of primer pairs identified by the program.
-\su{2}The number of primer pairs that generated PCR products with `isPcr`
+\su{2}The number of primer pairs that generated PCR products with `isPcr`.
-\su{3}The number of primer pairs that produced a PCR product in every ingroup genome and no products in any of the outgroup genomes
+\su{3}The number of primer pairs that produced a PCR product in every ingroup genome and no products in any of the outgroup genomes.
-\su{4}The number of valid primer pairs that produced exactly one PCR product in each ingroup genome
+\su{4}The number of valid primer pairs that produced exactly one PCR product in each ingroup genome.
+\label{tab:comparisons}

 |program|dataset|runtime (mm:ss)|RAM (Gb)|primer pairs\su{1}|`isPcr`-compatible pairs\su{2}|validated pairs\su{3}|optimized pairs\su{4}|
 |:-----:|:-----:|:-------------:|:------:|:-----------:|:-----------------------:|:--------------:|:--------------:|